The Business of TV and Film: An Insider's Look

 How industry insiders bring your concept to life.

-Explore a TV program’s life cycle, from budget and timeline to production and editing.
-Explore how each stakeholder’s vision and business decisions culminate in production, and how they can change along the way.
+Explore a TV program’s life cycle.
+Learn how each stakeholder’s vision and business decisions culminate — and change — in production.
 Gain insight into how the storyline evolves.

 Explore degrees and careers related to the field of TV and film.

-Topics covered in this program provide a valuable background to anyone who has a passion for the TV and film business — everything from script writing and financial planning to marketing, distribution, and production.
+Topics covered provide background to anyone who has a passion for the TV and film business — everything from script writing and financial planning to marketing and production.

 How You Will Benefit